apache/calcite/TUTORIAL.md

 installation instructions</a>.)

 <b>Current limitations</b>: The JDBC adapter currently only pushes
-down table scan operations; all other processing (filting, joins, aggregations and so forth) occurs within Optiq.
+down table scan operations; all other processing (filtering, joins, aggregations and so forth) occurs within Optiq.
 Our goal is to push down as much processing as possible to the source system, translating syntax, data types and built-in functions as we go.
 If an Optiq query